On Stellar Migration from Andromeda to the Milky Way: Conclusions

 The HVS initial positions have been randomly generated near the centre of Andromeda and ejected in random directions with initial velocity magnitudes based on Milky Way star behaviour and Andromeda's escape velocity.
 We have found that $0.013$ and $0.011$ per cent of simulated HVSs are within a radius of $50\,\mathrm{kpc}$ around the Milky Way centre (MWC) at present time.

-We have analysed the distance distributions within this $50\,\mathrm {kpc}$ filter radius.
+We have analysed the distance distributions within this $50\,\mathrm{kpc}$ filter radius.
 The minimum distances to the MWC follow a linear distribution.
 This means the number density decreases significantly at large radii.
 The mass scenarios show no significant differences in this regard.
 In contrast, for the present time results, the equal-mass scenario shows a higher count of HVSs due to the stronger gravitation of the Milky Way and the initial HVS velocities in this scenario.
 The present time distance distributions show parabolic behaviour and have been fitted with a quadratic function, indicating homogeneous HVS number density within the considered sphere.

 We have compared the velocity distributions of the present time data sets in both mass scenarios to the data set we used for the generation of initial velocities.
 We have found that, even after the long journey to the Milky Way, the HVSs still approximately follow the initial velocity distribution.
+Some HVSs from Andromeda slow down so much that they end up bound to the Milky Way.
+Additionally, we have considered the HVS flight times and found that a significant fraction of the ejected HVSs might evolve off the main sequence during the journey to the Milky Way.

 From the simulation results, we have displayed as sky maps all HVSs arriving within $40\,\mathrm{kpc}$ of the Sun at present time $t_0$ as well as all HVSs that reach this minimum distance at any point during their trajectory.
 The positions of HVSs at their minimum distance form a disc centred on the MWC, opposite of Andromeda.
 The present time positions are distributed nearly isotropically and homogeneously within the considered sphere around the Sun.
 They are, expectedly, slightly more concentrated around the MWC due to its gravitational attraction.
 The mass scenarios show negligible differences for both minimum distance and present time sky maps.